On hearing day

 - All VCAT hearings, including phone and videoconference hearings, are recorded.

 - It’s important you email any documents or evidence you want to rely on in your hearing to VCAT and all other parties well before your hearing.

 - Mute your phone or microphone if not speaking to avoid feedback or noise.

 - To avoid disruption, parties and their legal representatives should not be in the same room if they intend to use separate devices to join their VCAT Zoom matter as this can create feedback and/or sound distortion.

 If you need support to attend, for example an interpreter or accessibility assistance, contact us

 Arrive at least 30 minutes early to allow time to get through the security screening (similar to security at the airport) and find your hearing room.

-- Check your room at today's hearings or tell a staff member at the counter that you’ve arrived for your hearing.
+- Check your room at Upcoming hearings or speak to a staff member for help finding your hearing room.

 - Go to the hearing room and be ready to present your case.

 - Speak to a staff member if you have arranged security, disability support, an interpreter, or need help setting up your devices.